co-operating-systems/PhD/Logic/ABLP.md

 # The ABLP logic

-In the early 1990s Mart́in Abadi, Michael Burrows, and Butler Lampson of Digitial Equipment Corporation and Gordon Plotkin of the University of Edinborough wrote some key papers on authentication and access control in distributed system, developing a modal logic built around a basic "says" operator.
+In the early 1990s Mart́in Abadi, Michael Burrows, and Butler Lampson of Digital Equipment Corporation and Gordon Plotkin of the University of Edinborough wrote some key papers on authentication and access control in distributed systems, developing a modal logic built around a basic "says" operator.
 (Michael Burrows wrote the AltaVista search engine)

 The key papers are:
  * 1992: [Authentication in Distributed Systems: Theory and Practice](https://dl.acm.org/doi/pdf/10.1145/138873.138874)